Cockroach Identification & Control

 American Cockroach

-American cockroaches (Periplaneta americana) are the largest species of household roaches in the United States.
-Outdoors, they are usually found around gardens, garbage, and sewers.
-Indoors, they congregate in areas with high levels of moisture and humidity, such as bathrooms, laundry rooms, boiler rooms, and other mechanical rooms.
+American cockroaches (Periplaneta americana) are the largest household roach species in the United States.
+Outdoors, they are commonly found around gardens, garbage, and sewers.
+Indoors, they gather in areas with high moisture and humidity, such as bathrooms, laundry rooms, and boiler rooms.

 Color: Reddish brown